JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Signoffs/SensorSignoff.md

 1.-The MIKROE-1628 is able to detect methane within its location.

-2.& 3.
-5.-It can be supplied with a max voltage of 5V, a max current consumption of 33 uA, outputting at a range of 0 - 5 V using SPI or UART.
+2.& 5.-It can be supplied with a max voltage of 5V, a max current consumption of 33 uA, outputting at a range of 0 - 5 V.

 4.& 6.-After a warm up time of 1 hour, it can start sampling at a rate of 2Hz.

 7.-Has a measurement rage of 200 - 10000 ppm.
+Resolution was not found within the datasheet.

 ### NITROGEN DIOXIDE SENSOR (DIGITAL)